 With this as our backdrop, we are excited to announce Season IV:

 6 plays filled with characters who refuse to apologize.
 Young people who do not apologize for speaking their mind, even when they know they are Totally Fucked.
 A bar full of individuals who don’t apologize for holding on to the things they love… even after death.
 50 brides who do not apologize for saying no to a society that would take choice away from them.
 A writer who does not apologize for the stories he has to tell, no matter what it costs him.
 Lovers who do not apologize for telling the truth, even if the only way is to write it down and then put, “Burn this.”

 Spring Awakening – Book and lyrics by Steven Sater / Music by Duncan Sheik

 Based on the play by Frank Wedekind, this Tony Award-winning rock musical shows us a dozen teenagers struggling to make sense of their newfound sexual desires and find their place in a world run by adults who would rather keep them silent and in the dark.
-Still all too relevant, this play is a reminder of the pain of adolescence as well as a plea to us, as adults, to do better by the next generation.
+Presented with an in-your-face, punk rock twist, this is a show that won’t be ignored or forgotten.